Cross Island Line: Route

 The 58 km-long CRL is planned to run in a generally east–west direction, serving 27 stations and being an alternative route to the existing East–West Line (EWL) and Downtown Line (DTL).
 Phase 1 of the line goes west from Changi, in the east, to Pasir Ris.
 The line branches off to Punggol Digital District and goes south-west towards Tampines North, and west to Hougang, and further towards Sin Ming via Ang Mo Kio.
 Phase 2 of the line connects Bukit Timah to Sin Ming, tunneling through the CCNR, before continuing south-west to West Coast via Clementi, before heading north-west to Jurong Lake District.
 Phase 3 concludes the line at the Jurong Industrial Estate.

 Services

-At least half of the CRL stations are to interchange with existing lines, providing alternative routes for commuters.
-The LTA is also studying a possible extension to Changi Airport Terminal 5.
-In July 2025, Changi Terminal 5 station was announced as an interchange station with the Thomson–East Coast Line.

 The possibility of implementing an express service for the CRL was also studied.
-However, then Transport Minister Khaw announced in 2018 that express services were considered not feasible, citing the higher cost needed to build extra tracks and additional signalling systems that can affect non-express commuters and existing lines.
+However, then Transport Minister Khaw announced in 2018 that express services were considered not feasible, citing the higher cost needed to build extra tracks, tunnels and additional signalling systems that can affect non-express commuters and existing lines.